 Mikuriya Shrine (御厨神社)

 While the shrine’s name is Mikuriya instead of Tenmangū, Mikuriya Shrine is related to the Sugawara no Michizane (菅原道真), the famous scholar from the Heian period (794 – 1185).
 Thus, there is a plum grove in the precinct.
-Afterall, Michizane is known for his love towards the plum blossoms.
+After all, Michizane is known for his love for plum blossoms!

-The reason that the shrine isn’t a Tenmangū is because it existed long before Michizane’s arrival.
+The shrine isn’t a Tenmangū because it existed long before Michizane’s arrival.
 It was where Empress Jingū (神功皇后) collected food before she went on an expedition to Korea in the 4th century.
-The shrine was erected in the late 9th century and thus was named Mikuriya.
+The shrine was erected in the late 9th century and thus named Mikuriya.

 In 901, Michizane spent a night resting at Mikuriya Shrine on his way to Dazaifu in Fukuoka.
-A stone monument was placed at the spot where Michizane hand-planted a pine tree.
-The tree was therefore named Narine no Matsu (仮寝の松).
+A stone monument was placed where Michizane hand-planted a pine tree.
+The tree was therefore named Karine no Matsu (仮寝の松).

 Refer to our Dazaifu Tenmangū article for the life story of Sugawara no Michizane.

-Since Mikuriya Shrine’s establishment, the locals have prayed here for safe sailing.
-And since Sugawara no Michizane has been enshrined here, students also visit Mikuriya Shrine to pray for success in passing the exams.
+Since Mikuriya Shrine’s establishment, the locals have prayed there for safe sailing.
+And since Sugawara no Michizane has been enshrined there, students also visit Mikuriya Shrine to pray for success in passing the exams.

 Mikuriya Shrine’s plum grove has over 200 plums.
-The red plums usually bloom from early to mid-February whereas the white plums usually bloom from mid to late February.
+The red plums usually bloom from early to mid-February, whereas the white plums typically bloom from mid to late February.

 The cannonball in the precinct was placed to pray for world peace.